Star Trek Too

 either has to be Star Trek: Into Darkness or Star Trek into Darkness, with the preposition uncapitalized.

 My own mind’s not quite made up on how I like the title, punctuation nitpick aside,

-but I do think that it's interesting to at least consider springboarding from the concept of "star trek" as a noun phrase that describes the action being undertaken in the movie — and to elaborate upon where, literally or metaphorically, such a trek amongst the stars is taking our protagonists.
-Although we're all used to the name Star Trek now, this is a good reminder that it's never been an "in-story" thing.
-The ship is called Enterprise; its crew belongs to Starfleet; Starfleet is the exploratory/diplomatic/military arm of the United Federation of Planets, or just "the Federation" for short.
+but I do think that it’s interesting to at least consider springboarding from the concept of “star trek” as a noun phrase that describes the action being undertaken in the movie — and to elaborate upon where, literally or metaphorically, such a trek amongst the stars is taking our protagonists.
+Although we’re all used to the name Star Trek now, this is a good reminder that it’s never been an in-story thing.
+The ship is called Enterprise; its crew belongs to Starfleet; Starfleet is the exploratory/diplomatic/military arm of the United Federation of Planets, or just “the Federation”.